-Before you travel to Iraq, you need to see if you need a visa, and chances are that you do.
-There are no visa exemptions for Iraq, but 8 nationalities can obtain a visa on arrival at Al Najaf International Airport.
-At the same time, it is a well-known fact that most tourists travel to Iraq to visit Kurdistan, which is why the region is available for some nationalities visa-free.
-As a result, the nationalities who visit Iraqi Kurdistan can enter the area without a visa and stay there for periods that vary between 15 days and 30 days, depending on the country of origin.
-The rest of the nationalities need to obtain a visa before they travel to Iraq.
+Before you travel to Iraq, you need to see if you require a visa - chances are that you do.
+There are no visa exemptions for Iraq, although 8 nationalities can obtain a visa on arrival at Al Najaf International Airport.
+This 'on arrival' allowance is largely due to the fact that most tourists who travel to Iraq actually just want to visit the quasi-autonomous state of Kurdistan.
+As a result, nationalities who visit Iraqi Kurdistan can enter the region without a visa and stay for between 15 days and 30 days, depending on the country of origin.
+The rest of the world will need to obtain a visa before they travel to Iraq.

-If you want to see which visa you need for your trip, you can look at Iraq’s visa policy, although using the Visa Checker would be more convenient.
-All you must do is access the tool, which is located in the top right corner of this page, choose your country of origin in the left drag-down menu, and put Iraq in the right menu.
-In an instant, the Visa Checker lets you know if you need a visa or not.
+If you want to find out if you need a visa, you can look at Iraq’s online policy, although we recommend you use our Visa Checker Tool located in the top right corner of this page.
+Simply choose your country of origin in the left drag-down menu, and put Iraq in the right menu.
+In seconds, the Visa Checker lets you know if you need a visa or not.
 Moreover, if you do need a travel document, the tool provides a list of the nearest embassies.

-Before going to the embassy and apply for your Iraqi visa, you must check out the requirements.
-You are free to do that online, but we think that the information you find on the internet should be used as a reference only.
-It would be better for you to call the issuing authority itself and ask your questions there.
-An embassy is always a more reliable source of information.
-That way, you cannot make any mistakes.
-On the other hand, we can tell you that the general requirement asks you to have a valid passport that does not expire for another 6 months from the date of your arrival in Iraq.
+Before going to the embassy and apply for your Iraqi visa, you must ensure you meet all your nationality's specific requirements.
+You are free to do that via internet, but we think that online info should be used as a reference only.
+It is always best to contact the issuing authority itself and ask your questions there.
+While there is a lot of information online, it is not always up-to-date, leading potentially to critical visa application errors.
+On the other hand, iVisa can tell you that, as a general requirement, you'll need a passport valid for at least 6 months from the date of your arrival in Iraq.

-We regret that we cannot help you with the visa application process, but it is our hope that the information above helps you understand what you must do next.
+We regret that we cannot assist you with the visa application process, but we that the above information is helpful.
 If you have other questions, feel free to contact iVisa.